-CalPERS Costs - Considerations at the state level include the various policy decisions presided over by the CalPERS Board that can directly bear the District's financial obligations to the pension fund.
-Three key policy areas affect the District by causing contribution amounts to change and the measurements of unfunded accrued liability to fluctuate.
-Those policy areas include asset allocation across investment portfolios, which, in turn, affects the second area; discount rate (or rate of return on investments of the fund); and the amortization policy, which governs the payment of the unfunded accrued liability.
+The funds to CalPERS pensioners come from three sources: CalPERS employers, CalPERS members, and investment earnings.
+Three key policy areas affect the District, causing contributions to change and the measurements of unfunded accrued liability to fluctuate.
+Those policy areas include asset allocation across investment portfolios, which, in turn, affects the second area: discount rate (or rate of return on investments of the fund) and the amortization policy, which governs the payment of the unfunded accrued liability.
+Implications for the District include higher pension costs and the establishment of a stabilization fund to build budget resiliency against future policy changes by the CalPERS Board.
+The District has been proactive in mitigating these costs.

 At the regular meeting held on September 13, 2023, the Board adopted Resolution 2023-24: Electing to Participate in the California Employers' Pension Prefunding Trust (CEPPT) program, Adopting the Agreement to Prefund Employer Contributions to a Defined Benefit Pension Plan, and Authorization for Execution of Related Documents.
 CEPPT is a Section 115 trust fund dedicated to prefunding pension contributions for all eligible California public agencies.
 By joining this trust fund, the District is currently prefunding future contribution costs from investment earnings provided by CalPERS.
 Contributions to the CEPPT programs are voluntary and determined by the District.
-Under the District's current Funding Policy, the Pension Trust is funded with \$45,000 annually through the end of Fiscal Year 2024.
+Under the District's current Funding Policy, the Pension Trust will be funded with \$73,540 for Fiscal Year 2025.
 The District Board has been concerned about the rising level of the District's share of contributions, thus increasing the District's unfunded liability.
 More specific information is presented in Note 13 of the Notes to the Financial Statements.

 Other Post-Employment Benefits (OPEB) Costs - The District offers post-employment medical benefits.
 Benefits and employee/employer contributions are based on a minimum of five years of service, hire date and date of retirement.
 At the regular meeting held on May 11, 2022, the Board adopted Resolution 2022-15: Electing to Participate in the California Employers' Retiree Benefit Trust (CERBT) program, Adopting the Agreement to Prefund Other Post-Employment Benefits Through CalPERS, and Execution of Related Documents.
 CERBT is a Section 115 trust fund dedicated to prefunding Other Post-Employment Benefits (OPEB) for all eligible California public agencies.
 By joining this trust fund, the District is currently prefunding future costs from investment earnings provided by CalPERS.
 Contributions to the CERBT programs are voluntary and determined by the District.
-Under the District's current Funding Policy, the OPEB Trust is funded with \$104,000 annually through the end of Fiscal Year 2024.
+Under the District's current Funding Policy, the OPEB Trust will be funded with \$111,300 for Fiscal Year 2025.
 More specific information is presented in Note 11 of the Notes to the Financial Statements.